Heterochromia Treatment with laser – Causes of Heterochromia

 Lymphoma and leukemia

-How Do We Change Eye Color in people with heterochromia?
+How can we change eye color in people with heterochromia?
 Heterochromia Treatment with laser

 As we mentioned before, eye color change is achieved by using only laser in our clinic.
-Because this is the safest and most effective way.
+Because this is the safest and most effective way is usin a Lumineyes laser to fix the colors.
 With the unique effectiveness of the “8G laser” and the experience of Dr.Mete, we can successfully change eye color.
-Heterochromia treatment with laser is very easy and has a high success rate.
+Heterochromia treatment with Lumineyes laser is very easy and has a high success rate.
+Laser can change your eye color from most common eye color (brown) to green eye color or grey eye color.

 Only Mylumineyes clinic in the worldwide offers Heterochromia Treatment with Laser.